 It's not just about the exterior, though, the internals gets a refresh too.
 There are the latest processors, new graphics, discrete graphics options for the 15-inch model, and faster storage.
 Configuring the MacBook Pro to suit your needs will add considerable price premiums though.

-The 13-inch Pro with Touch Bar features a 2.9GHz dual-core Intel Core i5 processor with Turbo Boost speeds up to 3.3GHz, 8GB of RAM and 256GB SSD storage.
+The starting 13-inch Pro with Touch Bar features a 3.1GHz dual-core Intel Core i7 processor with Turbo Boost speeds up to 3.5GHz, 8GB of RAM and 256GB SSD storage.
 It costs £1,749 - making it a pricey upgrade from the £900 12-inch MacBook or £949 MacBook Air.
-The lower-power Touch Bar-free model starts at £1,449.

 The MacBook Pro has lots of things going for it.
 We love the keyboard, the trackpad, the screen, the performance, and the inclusion of the Touch ID sensor.

-We aren't so keen about losing all those ports - although we'll learn to live with it.
+We aren't so keen about losing all those ports - although we've learnt to live with it.
 The reduced battery life compared to the previous generation means that the Pro still can't touch the MacBook Air either in terms of on the go computing, but you do get a much more powerful machine for it.